 In case you didn’t know: each auction has two stages, preliminary and live bidding.
 During the latter, the final sale price is determined.
 Members with a basic AutoBidMaster membership can’t bid on salvage vehicles during the live auction.
 Only Advanced and Premium members can take part and place bids in real-time.
 In case you missed it: check out the information on AutoBidMaster fees here.

 This means that the seller on an AutoBidMaster auction approves or declines the final bid.
 There is no minimum to be reached, though.
 The seller can counter, reject, or accept the highest bid during the live auction until 8:00 PM Pacific Standard Time the following business day AFTER the sale date.
 While the seller thinks over the final price, you can increase your bid or keep the current one.
-Once the seller agrees, you are contractually obliged to finalize your purchase.
+Once the seller agrees, you are contractually obligated to finalize your purchase.
 Don’t bid on other vehicles right off the bat.
 You have to wait and give the seller at least some time for their reaction.

 On Minimum Bid